fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 * `SORT_INDEX` is based on `ORD_SORT`, but in addition to sorting the input array, it returns indices that map the original array to its sorted version.
-This enables related arrays to be re-ordered in the same way; and
+This enables related arrays to be re-ordered in the same way;
-* `SORT` is intended to sort simple arrays of intrinsic data that are effectively unordered before the sort.
+* `SORT` is intended to sort simple arrays of intrinsic data that are effectively unordered before the sort;
+* `RADIX_SORT` is intended to sort fixed width intrinsic data types (integers and reals).

 #### Licensing